AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>PractitionerRole.code</td>
                     <td>Composition.extension(composition-author-role)> PractitionerRole.code</td>
                     <td>
-                        <p>This requirement states a PSML document shall contain the author's professional role though it may be supplied as an absent value.</p>
+                        <p>This requirement mandates inclusion an element for the author's professional role (it may carry an absent value).
+This requirement is best enforced in a further profile.</p>
-                        <p>The profile supports role as an optional element.</p>
+                        <p>The profile supports role as optional.</p>
-                        <p>This part of the requirement is best enforced in a conformance profile.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->